 While waiting for new agriboard panels to become available, furniture designers and makers can use the MDF panels listed here or substitute a different format of wood-based panel from the furniturelink list of buy green.

 Based on ASTM Test E-1333 (large chamber)

-Data from specification sheets of manufacturers; see also
+Data from specification sheets of manufacturers in 2006; see

-Data for Platinum based on early estimates and do not guarantee actual results
+Data for Platinum based on early estimates; see

 UF = Urea formaldehyde, MDI = Methylene dipenyl diisocyanate, PF = Phenol formaldehyde